CXP-12 Interface Card 1C#

 - The CXP-12 Interface Card 1C has been designed with a varistor that opens at an input voltage of 30 VDC (on the input lines).
 This activates the onboard surge protector to protect the board.
 At a total supply voltage of 36 VDC the electronic chips would become defective.

 - For more information about the electrical and timing characteristics of the built-in comparators, refer to the TI LM2901 data sheet.

-You can use pin 1 and 2 to send TTL trigger output signals.
+You can use pin 1 and 2 on the front GPIO connector to send TTL trigger output signals.

 |Output voltage high (VOH)||3.8 VDC||-||5 VDC|